grafana/mimir/tutorials/play-with-grafana-mimir/README.md

    ```
    sum:up
    ```
-1. Confirm the query returns a value of `3` which is the number of Mimir replicas currently running in your local setup.
+1. Confirm the query returns a value of `3` which is the number of Mimir instances currently running in your local setup.

 ## Configure your first alert rule